MetOffice/CSET/docs/source/usage/common-errors.rst

 AttributeError: 'CubeList' object has no attribute 'collapsed'
 --------------------------------------------------------------

-the operator read.read_cubes does allow to output a CubeList and not only a cube.
-Most other operators can operate either on cubes or on Cubelist.
-If you get this error message it is likely that the operator reading in the Cubelist can not perform operations yet on CubeLists.
-In this case try switching to read.read_cube, which forces a cube as output and not a CubeList.
-The downside of this is that all metadata, etc. need to match up to allow forming a cube.
+The operator ``read.read_cubes`` outputs a CubeList rather than only a Cube.
+Most other operators can operate either on a single Cube or a CubeList of any number of Cubes.
+If you get this error message it is likely that the operator reading in the CubeList can not perform operations yet on CubeLists.

-This requires often working on the constraints.
+In this case try switching to ``read.read_cube``, which forces a single Cube as output and not a CubeList.
+This requires that all metadata, etc. match up to allow forming a single Cube, often requiring refinement of the constraints.